EndzeitBegins/advent-of-code-kotlin-2024/README.md

 Welcome to the Advent of Code[^aoc] 2024 project of [endzeitbegins][github].

-The repository contains some of my solutions to this year Advent of Code using the programming langue [Kotlin][kotlin].
+The repository contains some of my solutions to this years Advent of Code using the programming langue [Kotlin][kotlin].

 I've generated the base of this project initially using the [Advent of Code Kotlin Template][template] of 2023 delivered by JetBrains.
+This project was then forked off of [my project for the 2023 edition][aoc-2023].

 ## Generate files for a day